GeorgeWilliamStrong/optimal-transport/README.md

 PyTorch implementation of the transportation $L_{p}$ distance ($TL_{p}$) for signal analysis [1] with an implementation of the auction algorithm [2] for efficiently solving the Monge optimal assignment problem.

+Importantly, this implementation and formulation is general, and no assumption is made about the dimensionality of the input signals.
+The `TransportLpLoss()` criterion can be equivalently applied to 1D time series data, 3D image data or point cloud data (where the graph transform is not required).

 ## Formulation

 In contrast to conventional optimal transport distances used to compare probability distributions (e.g. non-negative normalised data), the $TL_{p}$ distance can be used more generally to provide a global comparison between *any* signals of interest.
 This includes signed and unnormalised data such as images and audio.